d-mcgrath/MetaPathPredict/README.md

 ```

 #### Download MetaPredict's SQL database
-The SQL database containing MetaPredict's models can be downloaded [here](https://zenodo.org/record/7419289).
+MetaPredict requires an SQL database that contains its machine learning models in order to make predictions.
+This SQL database can be downloaded [here](https://zenodo.org/record/7419289).

 ## Functions